syntax-tree/mdast-util-to-markdown/readme.md

 ###### `options.extensions`

 List of extensions (`Array.<ToMarkdownExtension>`).
-Each `ToMarkdownExtension` is an object with optional `unsafe` and `handlers` keys, mapping to the values which can also be passed in directly, documented below.
+Each `ToMarkdownExtension` is an object with optional `handlers`, `join`, and `unsafe` keys, mapping to the values which can also be passed in directly, documented below.

 ###### `options.handlers`